-You can access the Email Settings window through:
+Open the Email Settings window in one of these ways:

-- Any Report Printing window by clicking the Email button on the toolbar to open the Email Distribution windows.
-Then, click the Email Settings button to open the Email Settings window. - 7-6 Alerts Manager - Click on Settings in the Dispatch Board, then click on Email Setup.
+- In a Report Printing window: - 1.
+On the toolbar, click the Email button. - 2.
+In the Email Distribution window that opens, click the Email Settings button. - In the 7-6 Alerts Manager, click the Email Settings button. - In the Dispatch Board, click Settings > Email Setup.